H-levison/MoMo_Data_Analysis-Group_10/README.md

 5. **Error Handling:**
    - Stop the backend and confirm the frontend shows an error message when it cannot fetch data.

-## Contributors
+## Authors
-See list of contributors in CONTRIBUTORS.md file
+See list of authors in AUTHORS.md file

 ## License
 MIT License